fCOI: Frequently Asked Questions

 This requirement also does not apply to travel that does not meet Lehigh’s definition of an SFI.
 It does not meet the definition of an SFI if when aggregated over 12 months, travel reimbursed or sponsored by a single External Entity totals less than $5,000.
 See the next FAQ, “Are Project Personnel on PHS funded awards required to disclose all travel?" below for more information.

-Project Personnel on any Sponsored Program or University Research, regardless of sponsor, must disclose any and all travel or travel by their Family that is sponsored or reimbursed by a talent recruitment or development program based outside of the U.S.
+Investigators on any Sponsored Program or university research, regardless of sponsor, must disclose any and all travel or travel by their Immediate Family that is sponsored or reimbursed by a talent recruitment or development program based outside of the U.S.

-Are Project Personnel on PHS funded awards required to disclose *all* travel?
+Are Investigators on PHS funded awards required to disclose *all* travel?

 No. PHS regulations allow institutions to set internal thresholds for disclosing travel.
 Lehigh University has set its threshold to $5,000 to align with the general SFI threshold.
 Therefore, you only need to disclose travel that meets the following criteria: